The Cassel breakout by the ‘Somerforce’ (145 Brigade) resulted in the death or capture of most of the men in its ranks.

 The camp commandant, Arthur Engleskirche, shot at least two prisoners and was wanted for war crimes after the war, but was never found.
 After the war the Mine Foreman Herr Spaniol was successfully tried for war crimes and convicted to seven years imprisonment in September 1947, but his sentence was revoked in December 1951.

-My father became a fluent German speaker (although he virtually never used this skill post-war) and was the camp interpreter from 1944 onward, his work in the role is mentioned in his Liberation Questionnaire.
+My father became a fluent German speaker (although apart from a year-long spell as an interpreter with the RAOC between 1945-46, he virtually never used this skill post-war).
+After Norman Gibbs was removed from E72 in 1944, Eric West replaced Gibbs as the camp interpreter from 1944 onward, and his work in the role is mentioned in his Liberation Questionnaire.

 John the Bastard, War crime